rouxpz/fclc-data-vis/README.md

 ### December 3: Week 12 - Public Space, Activism & "Big" Data

-- Site specific installation
+- Site specific installation, public art & street art
-- Public art
-- Street art
 - Data art for activism
+- Guest Lecture: [Peter Darche](http://peterdarche.com/), Data Engineer at [DataKind](http://www.datakind.org/projects/)
 - Big Data
   - What does "Big Data" really mean?
     - Data trails, Edward Snowden and the NSA
+- Working with larger data sets
+  - Tools to analyze data: Python, R
+  - [Mechanical Turk](https://www.mturk.com/mturk/welcome) and crowdsourcing data collection
 - "Accuracy" in data visualization
     - What constitutes an "accurate" data vis?
 Does an artist's bias always come in to play?
-- The Open Source movement
-  - What does open source mean?
-  - Posting your code publicly on GitHub

 HOMEWORK: Continue work on final project.
 Post a progress update with documentation of the work completed so far to your blog.